benjdj6/schedule-circle-experiment/README.md

 * More README info
 * make form better looking
 * implement way to see existing event info
+* make low priority events be on top of high priority
 * stretch - allow changing color schemes